fj11/backtesters/README.md

 * Has abundant financial index
 * Generate market order by manual or by signal
 * Create strategy with or without code
-* Strategy can be saved
-* Code can be saved
+* Strategy, code and data can be saved

 ## Requirements